microsoft/tensorflow-directml-plugin/BUILD.md

 These instructions use Miniconda to sandbox your build environment.
 This isn't strictly necessary, and there are other ways to do this (e.g. virtual machines, containers), but for the purpose of this walk-through you will use a Python virtual environment to build TFDML.

-## Install Visual Studio 2017
+## Install Visual Studio 2019

-TensorFlow 1.15 only builds with VS2017.
-[Download](https://my.visualstudio.com/Downloads?q=visual%20studio%202017&wt.mc_id=o~msft~vscom~older-downloads) and install the community, professional, or enterprise edition.
+tensorflow-plugin-directml builds with either VS2017 or VS2019, but VS2019 is recommended.
+[Download](https://my.visualstudio.com/Downloads?q=visual%20studio%202019&wt.mc_id=o~msft~vscom~older-downloads) and install the community, professional, or enterprise edition.

 Make sure you install the Windows 10 SDK as well, which should be version 10.0.17763.0 or newer.